Health

 Redress and recommendations

-• make a formal apology to Mr and Mrs C for their failures in this matter;
+• (ii) apologise to Mrs C for the failures in communication identified in this investigation;

 • Report no: